libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 * _Classes_ provide groupings and associations
 * The members of a class are objects that exist in the real world.
 These _instances_ are represented with versions.
 * As the work executes, the _actuals_ define what resource was really used for a specific job.
-* These resources are part of specifications and requirements for definitions of work:
+* These resources are part of specifications and requirements for definitions of work

-All of these resource models can be extended with _properties_.
+* All of these resource models can be extended with _properties_.

 #### Equipment